amark/coalesce/README.md

 Before we talk about how to intercept HTTP requests and such, you must understand how the magic behaves.
 Coalesce hates opinionated frameworks, and is as unopinionated as possible.
 The one catch is how a message is structured.
 Messages are the glue that causes all your apps to work in unison, so they are vital to the core of everything.
-Pardon the cross-displinary worlds, but Coalesce borrows the 'W's of journalism to describe information.
+Pardon the cross-disciplinary worlds, but Coalesce borrows the 'W's of journalism to describe information.

 ** Who .
 What .
 When .
 Where .
 Why .
 How **